Exploring the World's Richest Uranium Resource

 Skyharbour Resources

-A de-risked and diversified exposure to the world's highest grade uranium deposit
+De-risked and diversified exposure to the worlds richest and highest grade uranium deposits globally

 TSXV:SYH